 Motorcycle Death Caused By Granite Construction

 The decedent was driving home to Ojai from Ventura.
 On his way to the 101 freeway, he drove through an open construction zone that included a patch of loose sand and gravel that Granite Construction had left in the roadway from that day’s construction.
 When he drove over the patch of loose sand and gravel, the decedent lost control of his motorcycle, fell off, and hit his head on the concrete pavement.
-Tragically, in the fall he broke his neck at the C2 vertebrae, and died in the hospital a few days later after being in a coma.
+Tragically, he broke his next at the C2 vertebrae in the fall, causing him to fall into a coma.
+He passed away a few days later.

 PARRIS works its cases in preparation for trial.
 In this case, PARRIS successfully showed that Granite Construction created a dangerous condition by leaving loose sand and gravel in the roadway, refusing to warn drivers of the dangerous roadway, and deliberately choosing to keep the dangerous roadway open to traffic during the entire construction project.
-As a result, PARRIS was able to reach a $4,000,000 settlement shortly before trial started of this wrongful death case on behalf of the decedent’s children.
+As a result, PARRIS was able to reach a $4,000,000 settlement on behalf of the decedent’s children shortly before trial.

 Other notable PARRIS motorcycle accident case results include $31.5 million motorcycle accident verdict against Caltrans, a $7.75 million motorcycle accident settlement, and a $2.35 million motorcycle accident settlement.